 - a.
 Co-Payment Requirements.
 Specify whether the State imposes a co-payment or similar charge upon waiver participants for waiver services.
 These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
-Select one: - In the state does not impose a co-payment or similar charge upon participants for waiver services.

-Search of the state imposes a co-payment or similar charge upon participants for one or more waiver services.
+Select one: - No. The State does not impose a co-payment or similar charge upon participants for waiver services. - Yes.
+The State imposes a co-payment or similar charge upon participants for one or more waiver services.